The Asian elephant, also known as the Asiatic elephant, is the only existing member of the genus Elephas.

 Elephants are no longer safe in Asia as no less than two elephants are killed weekly in India as a result of human-elephant conflict or poaching, and, as a result, their population is fast declining.

-A recent Elephant Family investigation revealed that Asian elephants are now being poached for their thick skin, which is a raw material for making certain traditional medicines and jewelry for a predominantly Chinese market.
+A recent Elephant Family investigation revealed that Asian elephants are now being poached for their thick skin, a raw material for making certain traditional medicines and jewelry for a predominantly Chinese market.

-The elephant skin trade is twice as high and deadly since, because unlike ivory poaching, skin poaching doesn’t have a target population as it targets all elephants: calves, males, and females.
+The elephant skin trade is twice as high and deadly because, unlike ivory poaching, skin poaching doesn’t have a target population as it targets all elephants: calves, males, and females.

-As a slow breeding elephant specie, the loss of breeding Asiatic females and calves is a great threat to the survival of the Asian elephant species.
-One of the most notable threats to Asia’s elephants is the fast occurring habitat loss.
+As a slow-breeding elephant species, the loss of breeding Asiatic females and calves is a great threat to the survival of the Asian elephant species.
+One of the most notable threats to Asia’s elephants is the fast-occurring habitat loss.

-These elephants share a landscape that is increasingly fragmented by roads, agriculture, and railway lines, with an ever-spreading human population, and this forces them into conflict frequently.
+These elephants share a landscape increasingly fragmented by roads, agriculture, and railway lines, with an ever-spreading human population, which frequently forces them into conflict.

 In the first six months of 2018, the killing of 27 elephants was recorded after being hit by trains, and 21 of them were killed by electrocution as a result of contact with low-hanging power lines.